 From the first days of fiber optic cabling, stereo bench top microscopes were used to inspect fiber optic end-faces.
 Over time, smaller, portable microscopes were designed to easily test fiber cable.
 Microscopes can be divided into two basic groupings: optical and video.
 Optical microscopes incorporate an objective lens and an eyepiece lens to allow you to view the end-face directly through the device.
 Video microscopes incorporate both an optical probe and a display for viewing the probe’s image.
 Probes are designed to be small so that they can reach ports in hard-to-access places.
 The screens allow images to be expanded for easier identification of contaminants and damage.
 Because the end-face is viewed on a screen instead of directly, probes minimize the chance of a harmful laser light reaching a person’s eye.
 Fluke Networks offers a range of fiber optic microscopes from simple to professional-grade.

 Cleaning Fiber Optic Cables

-Because cleaning has been part of fiber maintenance for years, most people have their own approaches for cleaning end-faces, including some suboptimal approaches such as blasting the fiber cable with canned air, or using Isopropyl alcohol (IPA).
+Because cleaning has been part of fiber optic cable maintenance for years, most people have their own approaches for cleaning end-faces, including some suboptimal approaches such as blasting the fiber optic cable with canned air, or using Isopropyl alcohol (IPA).
 Fiber-specific solvents are superior at dissolving virtually any contaminate lurking on a fiber end-face and have tailored evaporation rates that give them time to work yet disappear before mating.
 The most basic tools used are wipes and swabs used to clean patch cords and inside ports, respectively.
-Convenient fiber optic cleaning kits include all the solvent and cleaning tools one needs for precision end-face cleaning.
+Convenient fiber optic cleaning kits include all the solvent and cleaning equipment one needs for precision end-face cleaning.

 Fiber Optics Testing: Troubleshooting, Verification, and Certification